ygauthie/cs171-project-armed-conflicts/Proposal/Updated Feature List.md

 * Showing at least one key statistic derived from the data (e.g., top 10 countries with highest number of conflict years)

-* Handles events and filters from other elements
+* Filtered according to events and filters from other elements/sections

 ###Filter section